 What can I do if my financial aid is not available by the due date?

 All students must have their federal aid and scholarships disbursed, (not anticipated), and/or external loans posted as a payment on the green VIEW ACCOUNT ACTIVITY button on the blue link in the YELLOW ALERT BAR of View Account and Make Payments on Buff Advisor for their first payment deadline.
 Aid cannot be transmitted until beginning 10 days before classes begin for fall, spring, summer 1 and summer 2 semesters, (aid is not available for intersession semesters).

-For all other deadlines, students MUST have disbursed aid showing on View Account and Make Payments on Buff Advisor.
 If a student's aid will not be disbursed by the deadline due to delay such as verification or error in filing tax return or filling out their FAFSA, they may apply for a short term emergency tuition and fee loan on Buff Advisor, using the emergency loan link.
 To be eligible, student must not have any account holds, they must not owe for any previous loans, and they must have a social security number on file in the Registrar's Office.